What All Plays Into Email Deliverability

 2) Engagement

-- How well people are pickin' up what we're puttin' down (Opens, Clicks, Replies - or - Bounces, Complaints, and Unsubscribes).
+- This also includes how well people are pickin' up what we're puttin' down (Opens, Clicks, Replies - or - Bounces, Complaints, and Unsubscribes).

 - Plus, a whole lot more that no email service, or SMTP, can provide stats for ( how many times people delete your emails without even opening them, if they're starring your emails, are they building routes / labels for them, etc. )